-Barbie Fever Is About To Blue Shell Super Mario Bros.
-Movie’s High Score
+Barbie Fever Blue Shells Super Mario Bros.
+Movie’s High Score, Takes Over 2023's Top Box Office Spot Nationally

 - Worldwide: $1,202,507,382

-It seems like only a matter of time now, as Barbie continues its movie theater run in the waning weeks of our nuclear pink Barbenheimer summer, that Mattel’s mascot will end up speed boosting past Nintendo’s CGI plumber for first place.
-Shocking for legacy companies that have been counted out so many times before and have not only managed to hang around but still somehow dominate the culture zeitgeist through memes, TikToks, and the sheer charisma of a handful of Hollywood stars.
+Deadline now reports that Barbie has broken 574.2 million domestically, making it likely only a matter of time before it takes the lead worldwide too as Barbie continues its movie theater run in the waning weeks of our nuclear pink Barbenheimer summer.
+It’s shocking for two legacy companies that have been counted out so many times before to have not only managed to hang around but still somehow dominate the culture zeitgeist through memes, TikToks, and the sheer charisma of a handful of Hollywood stars.

 My colleague Germain Lussier over at Gizmodo sees a clear juxtaposition in the two box office dynamos, with Mario Movie on the side of sugary c-suite slop and Barbie on the side of creatives trying to prove box office hits can also be great movies (Mario Movie’s Tomatometer is 59 percent, Barbie’s is 88 percent).
 “The Super Mario Bros Movie, we think the creatives will eventually win,” he writes.
 “Barbie is the perfect example of everything this modern era wants, done right.”